-Magic Johnson’s winning $2.3 billion offer for the Los Angeles Dodgers probably was fueled by what one sports economist called a “wild bidding process” that will unfold between Time Warner Cable Inc. (TWC) and News Corp.
-(NWSA)’s Fox Sports for the Major League Baseball team’s broadcast rights.
+Magic Johnson’s winning $2.3 billion offer for the Los Angeles Dodgers probably was fueled by what one sports economist called a “wild bidding process” that will unfold between Time Warner Cable Inc. (TWC:US) and News Corp.
+(NWSA:US)’s Fox Sports for the Major League Baseball team’s broadcast rights.

 Johnson’s group, which includes Guggenheim Partners Chief Executive Mark Walter and former Atlanta Braves and Washington Nationals President Stan Kasten, gained the franchise with a bid that adds to the team’s long history, more than doubling the amount paid for a major U.S. sports franchise.

 Competition for sports programming, which is live and reaches a target demographic for advertisers of men age 18-34 years old, is driving up the price companies are willing to pay for media rights.
 Keeping the Dodgers is essential for Fox, which might have to scuttle its Prime Ticket unit if it loses the baseball team’s games, said Andrew Zimbalist, a sports economist at Smith College (85087MF:US) in Northampton, Massachusetts.

 “Clearly what’s going on here is that there’s been a battle between Time Warner and Fox to establish regional sports networks in Southern California,” Zimbalist said in a telephone interview.
 “There’s a wild bidding process going on for sports rights.”